 In MP3 or WMA mode, you can use the skip function to select folders.
-Press and hold the top (+) of the CH button until you hear a beep, to skip forward to the first file of the next folder.
+Press and hold the top (+) of the CH button until you hear a beep, to skip forward to the first file in the next folder.
 Press the bottom (-) to skip backward to the previous folder.

-On models with in-dash disc changer If you are playing a conventional CD (without the text data and not compressed in MP3 or WMA), you can use the skip function to select discs.
+If you are playing a conventional CD (without the text data and not compressed in MP3 or WMA), you can use the skip function to select discs.
 Press and hold the top (+) of the CH button until you hear a beep, to skip forward to the next disc.
 Press and hold the bottom (-) to skip backward to the previous disc.